 - Genetic factors are among the greatest contributors to the rapid spread of this disease.
-On an average, Indians are four times more likely to develop diabetes than Europeans, based solely on genetic outlook.
+On average, Indians are four times more likely to develop diabetes than Europeans, based solely on genetic outlook.

 - Cultural and social factors are no less important.
 The Indian diet is rich in carbohydrates and saturated fats.
-A typical Indian diet is has more calories and sugar than required by the body.
+A typical Indian diet has more calories and sugar than is required by the body.
 This is the cause of obesity, which in turn leads to diabetes.

 - Urban migration and change in lifestyle is another factor that must be considered in the study of diabetes in India.
 The younger generations are increasingly choosing a sedentary lifestyle.
-With rising standard of living comes the tendency to consume processed sugary foods.
+With a rising standard of living comes the tendency to consume processed sugary foods.

 Looking at this scenario from the socio-economic perspective it is not difficult to understand why Indians are falling prey to diabetes en masse.
 Of all the states, Maharashtra and Tamil Nadu seem to have the highest prevalence of diabetes.
 Apart from the health risks, diabetes pushes the masses to poverty.
-News reports say that about a fourth of a person’s income could be spent managing diabetes and diabetes related health issues.
+News reports say that about a fourth of a person’s income could be spent managing diabetes and diabetes-related health issues.